alreich/abstract_algebra/docs/guide.rst

 Tables.
 This section, however, provides a brief glimse at the ``CayleyTable`` class.

-All of the properties of a finite algebra are determined from its Cayley Table, or in the case of this Python module, its ``CayleyTable``.
+All of the properties of a finite algebra can be determined from its Cayley Table, or in the case of this Python module, its ``CayleyTable``.
 That functionality is passed through to the appropriate methods of the various algebras.
 Below, is a demonstration of how **distributivity** between two binary operations can be determined using their Cayley Tables.